 Shlain’s films have premiered at the top film festivals, including Sundance, and have also been used by the U.S. State Department to foster dialogue at embassies around the world.
 Her films employ her signature style of fast-paced images, colorful animations, deep scientific research, and daring insights on where we are headed.
 She will often show one of her short films as a powerful part of her talks.

 With such a fast-paced and demanding career, Shlain also recognizes the importance of dialing back the noise.
 For the last decade, Shlain and her family turn off all screens one day a week for 24 hours for what they call their “Technology Shabbats.”
-In her forthcoming book, 24/6: The Power of Unplugging One Day a Week, she explores how turning off screens can work wonders on your brain, body, and soul.
+In her new book, 24/6: The Power of Unplugging One Day a Week, she explores how turning off screens can work wonders on your brain, body, and soul.
 Drawn from the ancient ritual of Shabbat, living 24/6 can work for anyone from any background.
 Shlain shares her story, offers lessons she has learned, and provides a blueprint for how to do it yourself.
 Along the way, she delves into the neuroscience, philosophy, psychology, and history of a weekly day of rest across cultures, making the case for why we need to bring this ritual back.

 A compelling personal story and a fascinating, far-reaching examination of the complex world we’ve created, 24/6 is a call to re-balance ourselves and our society.

 Shlain is also a Henry Crown Fellow of the Aspen Institute and has advised former Secretary of State Hillary Clinton.
 She currently serves on the Leadership Board of the Center on Media and Child Health at Harvard’s Boston Children’s Hospital.
 She has appeared on ABC’s Good Morning America as an Internet Expert and has contributed articles for Harvard Business Review and CNN.